ReScience/ReScience-submission/article/Name-YEAR.md

 where $h$ is the saturation number of parasitoids and $b$ is the rate of approaching the saturation number.

 In order to determine if the natural enemies can be declared as density-dependent factors, the host population mortality $k$ will be plotted against population density for each simulated generation.
 The correlation coefficient $r$ of the resulting scatter plot will indicate the strength of the density-dependence of natural enemies.
 The higher $r$ is, the strongest the relation between hosts and parasites is.
 The host mortality is given by

-$$k = \text{log_10}\frac{N_t}{S}$$ {#eq:5}
+$$k = \text{log}_{10}\frac{N_t}{S}$$ {#eq:5}

 where $S$ is the number of hosts that survived parasitism.
-This number is given by the host population density multiplied by the probability of escaping mortality from natural enemies(@eq:6).
+This number is given by the host population density multiplied by the probability of escaping mortality from natural enemies (@eq:6).

 $$S = N_t \times f(N_t,P_t)$$ {#eq:6}